 3. Differentiate your value

-Case studies are a good way of differentiating you from your competitor, as they show exactly how your product has helped people in the past.
+Case studies are a good way of differentiating you from your competitor.
+They show exactly how your product has helped people in the past.
 If you have case studies from companies in similar industries to your customer, or similar company sizes, etc., showing them how similar companies have benefited from your product will make them see that your product is the best for them.

-A lot of reps make the mistake of showing comparisons with their competitors as a way of differentiating, but this isn’t always a good idea.
-If you’re product is unique in its capabilities, then there is no need to compare it or bring up your competitors at all.
+A lot of reps make the mistake of showing comparisons with their competitors as a way of differentiating.
+This isn’t always a good idea.
+If your product is unique in its capabilities, then there is no need to compare it or mention your competitors.
 They can’t offer what you can so don’t even bother.

 One of the most important things to remember when coming up with a good value message, is that it needs to be consistent throughout all of your teams, not just your sales reps.
 Make sure that both Sales and Marketing are using the same language when talking to customers, either through content, in meetings, or over the phone.
 This will show a level of professionalism and will stop the customer from getting confused about what your value message is.